- You can make your physique more attractive by improving your muscle proportions according to a formula known as the Grecian Ideal.

 - Comparing Your Body to the Grecian Ideal

 - How Close Can You Get to the Grecian Ideal?

 - The Bottom Line on the Ideal Male Body

 - What do you think of the formula for the ideal male body?
 Have anything else to add?
 Lemme know in the comments below!

 Table of Contents

-Over fifteen hundred years later, sometime around 1487, Leonardo da Vinci drew the human figure in accordance with Vitruvis’ observations, and named it the Vitruvian Man.
-He had the same particular fascination with human anatomy as Vitruvius: he believed that, in his own words, “man is a model of the world.”
+Over fifteen hundred years later, sometime around 1487, Leonardo da Vinci drew the human figure per Vitruvius’ observations and named it the Vitruvian Man.

+Euclid first defined the Golden Ratio in his tour de force Elements, published in 300 BC.
 The concept is simple: two quantities are in the Golden Ratio if the ratio of the sum of the quantities to the larger quantity is equal to the ratio of the larger quantity to the smaller one.

 Visually, it looks like this: